-Just like in human medicine, there are specialist for every part of your dog’s body.
+Just like in human medicine, there are specialists for every part of your dog’s body.

 - Best of all they are holistic in their approach, performing extensive evaluations so that they can tailor an individualized program to meet the specific needs of that patient.

-Well the same holds true for our canine family members, except in the world of animals, we refer to them as certified canine rehabilitation therapist/practitioners.
+Well, the same holds for our canine family members, except in the world of animals, we refer to them as certified canine rehabilitation therapists/practitioners.
 (CCRT or CCRP).

 In recent years the American College of Veterinary Sports Medicine and Rehabilitation was established to create an intensive program with full residency for an additional 3-6 years of training for veterinarians who want to extend their knowledge even further.

-This elite group of doctors are trail blazing new techniques and modalities to help animals restore function and return to an optimal life.
+This elite group of doctors is trailblazing new techniques and modalities to help animals restore function and return to an optimal life.

-The Top 5 Reason Why Your Dog Needs a Canine Rehabilitation Professional in their Life
+The Top 5 Reasons Why Your Dog Needs a Canine Rehabilitation Professional in their Life

 1. Your Dog Is Worth It